phungvankhanh/Poker-1/readme.rst

 - Add as remote the original repository where you created the fork from and call it upstream (the connection to your fork should be called origin).
 This can be done with vcs --> git --> remotes
 - Create a new branch: click on master at the bottom right, and then click on 'new branch'
 - Make your edits.
 - Ensure all tests pass.
-Under file --> settings --> python integrated tools switch to pytest (see screenshot). |image1| You can then just right click on the tests folder and run all tests.
+Under file --> settings --> python integrated tools switch to pytest.
+You can then just right click on the tests folder and run all tests.
 All tests need to pass.
 Make sure to add your own tests by simply naming the funtion test\_... \
 - Make sure all the tests are passing.
 Best run pytest as described above (in pycharm just right click on the tests folder and run it).
 If a test fails, you can debug the test, by right clicking on it and put breakpoints, or even open a console at the breakpoint: https://stackoverflow.com/questions/19329601/interactive-shell-debugging-with-pycharm
 - Commit your changes (CTRL+K}
 - Push your changes to your origin (your fork) (CTRL+SHIFT+K)